 Autism Spectrum Australia (Aspect) is Australia’s largest not-for-profit provider of autism services including diagnostic assessments, early-intervention programs, autism-specific schools and satellite classes, parent support, workshops and more.

 Giovanni Gulli is principal of Aspect Western Sydney School.
-For more information about World Autism Awareness Day or autism spectrum disorders, visit the Autism Spectrum Australia (Aspect) website or call the Aspect Autism Information Line on 1800 ASPECT (1800 277 328).
+For more information about autism spectrum disorders, visit the Autism Spectrum Australia (Aspect) website or call the Aspect Autism Information Line on 1800 ASPECT (1800 277 328).
 If you have concerns about your child or a child you know, your GP may refer you to a developmental paediatrician or diagnostic assessment service in your area.